stjudecloud/university/docs/genomics-platform/about-our-data/ontology/index.md

 ---
-title: St. Jude Cloud Ontology
+title: St. Jude Cloud's Disease Ontology
 ---

 # The St. Jude Cloud Pediatric Cancer Classification Ontology: An Evolving Framework

-Click [here](https://permalinks.stjude.cloud/permalinks/st-jude-cloud-ontology) to download the full St. Jude Cloud custom ontology (v0).
+Click [here](https://permalinks.stjude.cloud/permalinks/st-jude-cloud-ontology) to download the full St. Jude Cloud custom disease ontology (v0).

 ## Introduction:

 Ontologies designed for disease classification have redefined our understanding of diseases by providing a hierarchical structure of complex biomedical data.
 In cancer research, they are critical for data sharing, integration, and collaboration among researchers.
 However, existing ontologies on pediatric cancer classification are limited.
 The World Health Organization (WHO) and OncoTree primarily focus on adult cancers while leaving gaps in many pediatric cancer subtypes driven by molecular etiology presented in recent scientific literature.
-To enable data sharing and integration of the whole-genome, whole-exome and RNA-seq data generated from 13,956 cases of pediatric cancer and long-term survivors on St. Jude Cloud, we recognized the significance of such gaps and initiated the development of a tailored ontology to address this issue.
+To enable data sharing and integration of the whole-genome, whole-exome and RNA-seq data generated from 13,956 cases of pediatric cancer and long-term survivors on St. Jude Cloud, we recognized the significance of such gaps and initiated the development of a tailored disease ontology to address this issue.

 ## Principles: